mnylc/mnylc.github.io/_posts/jobs/2017-05-08-BRANCH-MANAGER-HARTFORD-PUBLIC-LIBRARY.markdown

 Degree / Diploma Obtained: Master's in Library Science required.

 Years of Experience:

-•Minimum three years of increasingly responsible leadership experience in a public library.
+• Minimum three years of increasingly responsible leadership experience in a public library.

-•Minimum of two years of supervisory experience is required.
+• Minimum of two years of supervisory experience is required.

 •  English and Spanish speaking required.

-•Access to reliable transportation is required.
+• Access to reliable transportation is required.

-•MSO - Required proficiency in Microsoft Office suite of products.
+• MSO - Required proficiency in Microsoft Office suite of products.

-•Social - Knowledge of various technologies including social media is required.
+• Social - Knowledge of various technologies including social media is required.

-•Welcoming - Ability to provide welcoming and effective customer service.
+• Welcoming - Ability to provide welcoming and effective customer service.

-•Relationships - Ability to establish and maintain effective working relationships with individuals and groups, both professional and non-professional, co-workers, management personnel, the public and others.
+• Relationships - Ability to establish and maintain effective working relationships with individuals and groups, both professional and non-professional, co-workers, management personnel, the public and others.

-•Written - Strong written and verbal communication, listening, organization and priority setting skills.
+• Written - Strong written and verbal communication, listening, organization and priority setting skills.

-•PR - Strong public relations skills.
+• PR - Strong public relations skills.

-•Priorities - Ability to work in a fast-paced environment and juggle multiple priorities.
+• Priorities - Ability to work in a fast-paced environment and juggle multiple priorities.

-•Assess - Ability to think quickly, assess a situation and make a sound decision.
+• Assess - Ability to think quickly, assess a situation and make a sound decision.

-•Reports - Ability to create clear and concise reports, and to deliver them orally to a wide variety of audiences.
+• Reports - Ability to create clear and concise reports, and to deliver them orally to a wide variety of audiences.

-•Officials - Ability to deal effectively with elected officials, and other public constituencies.
+• Officials - Ability to deal effectively with elected officials, and other public constituencies.

 Other requirements:

-•Ability to continuously bend, twist, stoop, reach and pull.
+• Ability to continuously bend, twist, stoop, reach and pull.

-•Lifting of moderate to heavy weight material up to 50 lbs.
+• Lifting of moderate to heavy weight material up to 50 lbs.

-•Able to walk, sit and stand for extended periods of time.
+• Able to walk, sit and stand for extended periods of time.

-•Able to travel to all facilities within the city, during all weather conditions.
+• Able to travel to all facilities within the city, during all weather conditions.

-•Close vision, distance vision, peripheral vision, depth perception, and the ability to adjust focus.
+• Close vision, distance vision, peripheral vision, depth perception, and the ability to adjust focus.

-•Ability to keep composure in everyday, potentially stressful situations.
+• Ability to keep composure in everyday, potentially stressful situations.

-•Ability to meet a flexible work schedule, including evenings and weekends.
+• Ability to meet a flexible work schedule, including evenings and weekends.